PaoloMazzon/JamEngine/README.md

 at some point in the near future.
 This would be things you simply expect out of a game engine.

- - Better input support, including gamepad support and control maps
+ - A fancy input handler
  - More control over audio (mainly pausing and related controls)
  - Entity pathing system (such as following predetermined paths and possibly A*)